-The directors are responsible for the preparation of the other information presented in the Annual Report together with the financial statements.
-The other information comprises the information included in the Chairman's Statement, the Directors' Report and the Corporate Governance Report.

-The financial statements and our auditor's report thereon do not comprise part of the other information.
-Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.
+The directors are responsible for the other information.
+The other information comprises the information included in the annual report other than the financial statements and our auditor's report thereon.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.